c-maine/newspaper_bias_project/README.md

 2) Clone this repository locally or on an AWS EC2 instance

-3) Replace the database_address in clear_aws_tables.py, true_init.py and fill.py with the database address of your database
+3) Replace the database_address and api_keys in the .env file in useful_files folder

 4) In order to request data from newsAPI there are 2 options:
      a) You use our existing 4 keys that are specified in fill.py and true_init.py.
 If you do so, please make sure to run